 Tipping in Vietnam is very much a western import.
-In certain places however, it’s becoming an important supplementary form of income.
+In certain places, however, it’s becoming an important supplementary form of income.
 You might find a difference between the North and South of the country: Saigon’s exposure to US culture has made tipping more of a thing although, to be honest, exposure to the tourist industry has meant the practice is now countrywide.
-Although tips are not expected, they are very much appreciated but it can sometimes be challenging working out how much to tip and when it’s appropriate to do so.
-Here we provide an insider’s guide:

 Per group which includes a couple or family travelling –